June 20, 2022

 Who can get a vaccine?

-Everyone age 5 and older who live, work or attend school in Connecticut are eligible for a COVID-19 vaccine.
+Everyone age six months and older who live, work or attend school in Connecticut are eligible for a COVID-19 vaccine.
 To find a nearby clinic:

 At this time, Nuvance Health is not administering vaccines through its hospitals or medical practices.